Apostle Junia: To Make Disciples with a Carrot or a Stick?

 "If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me" (Revelations 3:20).
 Jesus begs to come into our lives and give new life, but ultimately, lovingly, leaves the choice to us.

-Jesus modelled using a carrot for making disciples.
-Loving means letting each make their own choice.
+Jesus modelled using a carrot to make disciples.
+Loving means letting each other make their own choice.
 Let each person work out their own faith.
 Peace comes from accepting plurality, not forcing uniformity.

 Conclusion

-If we want to go and make disciples, which method do you think would be more effective?
+If we want to go and make disciples, is the carrot or the stick more effective?

 Jesus shows us to spread the seed of God's word far and wide - and leave it up to God whether the seed takes root.
 This is not something that can be forced by smashing idols, disrespecting other religions, or making Christianity a national religion.

-So, in my historical fiction, should Junia smash idols like the old-fashioned martyrs the church has honoured?
-Or should Junia show God's love, and allow her listeners to take down their idols when they are ready?
-Or should she go through a growth and change in her understanding of the best way to make disciples?
+In my novel, I wanted to show Junia's urgent call to evangelize as well as her exploration of various means of evangelism.
+Should Junia smash idols like the old-fashioned martyrs the church has honoured?
+Or should Junia show God's love and allow her listeners to take down their idols when they are ready?
+Should she follow man or Jesus?
+How can she listen and show respect for others while advocating for her belief in Christ?
+I portray Junia gaining insights as she goes on her first mission journey, growing in her understanding of the best way to make disciples.

-Find out about the various ways Junia finds to make disciples in my upcoming historical fiction: Finding Her Voice, from Broken to Bold: A Novel of the Earliest Female Apostles.
+Find out about the various ways Junia finds to make disciples in my upcoming historical fiction: Finding Her Voice, from Broken to Bold: Acts of Early Female Apostles: A Novel.

 Elaine Ricker Kelly Author is empowering women with historical fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
 Her books include: